AD2000X/deep-learning/README.md

 ### Data Processing Techniques
 - **Vocabulary Handling**:
-  - S filters vocabulary by word frequency, retaining the top 10,000 words.
+  - Sequential filters vocabulary by word frequency, retaining the top 10,000 words.
   - Transformer and BiLSTM uses the TextVectorization layer, supporting more advanced formats like N-grams and embedding vectors.
 - **Word Embeddings**:
-  - sequential does not use pre-trained embeddings.
+  - Sequential does not use pre-trained embeddings.
   - Transformer and BiLSTM incorporates GloVe pre-trained embeddings for semantic understanding and transfer learning.

 ### Feature Engineering